Cover Section

 “It’s a Simple Fact: European Nations Need to Invest More in Defense”

-Russia’s invasion of Ukraine has unified European thinking about defense.
+Russia’s full-scale invasion of Ukraine has unified European thinking about defense.
 But differences remain, says the Czech Defense Ministry’s Director-General for Defense Policy and Planning Jan Jireš.

 Image